MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

-#Microsoft R Release Notes
+#Microsoft R Server 2016 Release notes

-##Microsoft R Client 2016

-The following release notes apply to Microsoft R Client.
+The following release notes apply to Microsoft R Server.

 **New Features in this Release**